rishiwadhwa0/Custom-Adventure-Game/DEVELOPMENT.md

 commands, so I re-did the entire command checking sequence.
 Overall, it led to a nicer, modular implementation.
 2. Scanner.nextInt() consumes the integer, but not the "/n", so the next time you do Scanner.nextLine() it will take in that "/n".
 To get circumvent this, just take in the next like ride after you take in the int to consume the "\n"
+3. Apparently Windows tags on a "/r" separator along with "/n" when printing to the console.
+This was good to know since I test output from the console.